sameday-courier/woocommerce-plugin/readme.txt

 = 1.6.2 =

 * Add new feature.
-Automatic weight convertor to kg for Sameday standard unit measure.
+Automatic weight converter to kg for Sameday standard unit measure.

 = 1.6.1 =